Henderson couple say they are latest victims in run of roof scams after being 'duped' out of $1700

 "We also recently had people approach us off the street to do some gardening, and they did an amazing job, so I thought these men would be the same."

-After inspecting the roof, one of the men, who called himself Patrick, came back with a quote of $1700 for a water blast, coat of primer and two top coats.
+After inspecting the roof, one of the men, who called himself Patrick and had an Irish accent, according to Matthews, came back with a quote of $1700 for a water blast, coat of primer and two top coats.

 Matthews agreed and the men got to work.